Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Image of disks around a rotating black hole in perfect fluid dark matter

-In Figures 7 and 9, we present the ray-traced redshifted image of an accretion disk (left panel), and also its intensity and polarization profile (right panel) around a Kerr black hole with $\alpha=0$, and around a rotating black hole with $\alpha=0.2$, spin parameter $a=0.5$ and inclination angle $i=80^{\circ}$.
-Figures 8 and 10 are similar to Figures 7 and 9 but plotted at an inclination angle $i=40^{\circ}$.
+In Fig.~\ref{Kerr1} and Fig.~\ref{PFDM1}, we present the ray-traced redshifted image of an accretion disk (left panel), and also its intensity and polarization profile (right panel) around a Kerr black hole with $\alpha=0$, and around a rotating black hole with $\alpha=0.2$, spin parameter $a=0.5$ and inclination angle $i=80^{\circ}$.
+Fig.~\ref{Kerr2} and Fig.~\ref{PFDM2} are similar to Fig.~\ref{Kerr1} and Fig.~\ref{PFDM1} but plotted at an inclination angle $i=40^{\circ}$.
 In ray-traced redshifted images, the color bar denotes the degree of the redshift of radiated light emitted from the accretion disk.
 In addition, it also represents the intensity of radiation on the accretion disk for intensity and polarization profiles.
 Also, the length and direction of arrows seen in intensity and polarization profiles show the size and direction of polarization respectively.

 As is well known, some relativistic factors such as light bending, gravitational redshift and Doppler effect change the emission source frequency which leads to changes of the observed image, as shown in the figures.
 Such changes are manifest in the hat-like structures (with high inclination angle) and are caused by gravitational lensing effects of the black hole.